Annual fire safety statements

 The essential fire safety measures are required to be maintained at specific intervals throughout the year, usually conducted by a contractor.
 Each contractor should give the owner certification of the essential fire safety measures, listing the specific measure/s they have serviced.
 Once you have obtained and gathered all this together, you are then required to keep these records.

 Council will send a reminder letter with a pro-forma annual fire safety statement for the subject premise each year.
 An administration fee will be charged as part of this service and an invoice will be sent out with the annual fire safety statement reminder.
+Where an annual fire safety statement cannot be submitted due to legitimate unanticipated circumstances, Council will consider an application to extend the due date for the statement submission.

 Supplementary fire safety statements